withziang/Topology-Research-MitacsInternship2022/README.md

 # topology

-This repo is dedicated to store all the work I did during the 2022 summer internship.
+This repo is dedicated to store all the work I did during the 2022 summer internship at Mitacs Inc

 This includes: